"Hunger is bad--worse than the deadly coronavirus."

-After hearing such very stories of starvation and desperation from her Bible students and brethren who lost jobs due to the coronavirus pandemic, where one commented, "Hunger is bad--worse than the deadly coronavirus," blind and physically disabled award-winning author Dr. Shirley Cheng established "Unite in Love" on May 21, 2020, a relief fundraiser for families in developing countries impacted by lockdowns.
+After hearing such comments from her Bible students and brethren who were going to bed on an empty stomach and even begging on the streets when they lost jobs due to the coronavirus pandemic, blind and physically disabled philanthropist Dr. Shirley Cheng established "Unite in Love" on May 21, 2020, to provide relief to families impacted by lockdowns in developing countries--families left to face hunger and eviction on their own without government assistance or food banks.

-Since the pandemic continues to strip people of livelihood, Unite in Love needs your support so it can continue to meet the immediate needs of families.
-Your small donation will go a long way.
-For example, about $5 can buy twenty-two pounds of maize in Kisii, Kenya.
-Monthly rent in these countries costs between $6 and $100 (for the families that Unite in Love has assisted).
+Every donation to Unite in Love counts. $5 can buy twenty-two pounds of maize in Kisii, Kenya, and $32 can pay the monthly rent in Pakistan.
 100% of the funds are distributed as soon as possible to the families, providing basic assistance until they can return to work.

-This fundraiser continues the three previous ones hosted on Facebook, as Facebook runs their fundraisers for only ninety days.
+This fundraiser, Unite in Love VI, continues the five previous ones hosted on Facebook, as Facebook runs their fundraisers for only ninety days.
 The earlier fundraisers can be found at (they're no longer taking donations) at:

 The first one: https://www.facebook.com/donate/2629408767332498